mdyzma/pygus/README.md

 Python wrapper for GUS REST API.

+**GUS**: Główny Urząd Statystyczny is a main statistical Government institution.
+See: https://stat.gov.pl.

+This library attempts to unify GUS REST API endpoints for graceful and easy data extraction from the GUS data banks using Python programming language.

 ## Installation

 The easiest way to install the latest version from PyPI is by using pip: